rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/values.rst

       - may produce values that violate type invariants.

       The sole exception is that unions work like C unions: any union field may be read, even if it was never written.
-      The resulting bytes must, however, form a valid representation for the field’s type, which is not guaranteed if the union contains arbitrary data.
+      The resulting bytes must, however, form a valid representation for the field's type, which is not guaranteed if the union contains arbitrary data.

    .. non_compliant_example::